The Grasping Of Qi, A Lifeforce In Winter

 Traditional Medicine for Kidney Health

 Kidneys are considered so vital to our health in Chinese medicine that multiple acupuncture protocols and many herbal formulas have been developed to boost and tonify this essential organ.
-In fact, ancient Chinese teachings clearly state the kidneys are the most powerful regulator of our life force.
+Ancient Chinese teachings clearly state that kidneys are the most powerful regulator of our life force.

-Applying specific kidney boosting treatments, I have seen incredible outcomes for a number of my patients.
+Applying specific kidney-boosting treatments, I have seen incredible outcomes for a number of my patients.
 I have had postpartum-affected mothers regain amazing amounts of energy by boosting their kidneys and upping blood production and circulation.
-I have treated stressed out patients exhausted by years of insomnia who have regained energy and started living again after a series of kidney-specific acupuncture treatments.
-When a patient who had no hope of feeling better returns to my office with a spring in their step and a giant grin on their face it is an amazing feeling for me as a practitioner, and a testament to the power of Traditional Chinese Medicine.
+I have treated stressed-out patients exhausted by years of insomnia who have regained energy and an active lifestyle after a series of kidney-specific acupuncture treatments.
+When a patient who felt hopeless returns to my office with a spring in their step and a giant grin on their face it is an amazing feeling for me as a practitioner and a testament to the power of Traditional Chinese Medicine.

 Acupuncture is highly effective for regulating and balancing kidney qi.
 To have the most positive effect on your kidney health, I also prescribe herbal medicinals to my patients at Acupuncture by Andrea.

 Ancient herbal formulas for kidney tonifying increase energy, decrease insomnia and are a common prescription for fatigue.
-These formulas work to promote overall kidney health while targeting specific areas that the kidneys regulate and affect.
-If a patient presents with back pain (the low back is governed by the kidneys), lack of energy (partnered with the thyroid, another area the kidneys are responsible for), or fertility (you guessed it!
-The kidneys are in charge of reproduction as well) these herbal supplements will boost and tonify and start them on the road back to a healthy body and mind.
+If a patient presents with back pain (the low back is governed by the kidneys), lack of energy (partnered with the thyroid, another area the kidneys govern), or fertility (you guessed it!
+The kidneys are in charge of reproduction as well) these herbal supplements will boost and tonify toreturn them to a state of health in body and mind.

 Liu Wei Di Huang Wan is a powerful formula that has been prescribed for hundreds of years.
-It tonifies the yin of the kidney and the liver, important for both women and men in keeping harmony between the two kidneys and in the overall health of your body.
-Kidney yin begins to wane as we age, and this formula helps to add moisture and coolness in your body, boosts head hair health, and assists in giving you a good night’s sleep.
+It tonifies the yin of the kidney and the liver, important for both women and men in keeping harmony between the two kidneys and for overall health.
+Kidney yin begins to wane as we age, and this formula helps to add moisture and coolness in your body, boosts head hair health, and assists in a good night’s sleep.

-Jin Gui Shen Qi Wan is a phenomenal formula, also hundreds of years old, that boosts or warms the kidney yang, the partner to kidney yin, which is partially responsible for our upright strength, keeping us warm and temperature regulated, and maintaining the balance between dryness and moisture in our bodies.
-This particular formula connects the kidneys with the lung and works on asthma with great success.
-If there is weakness in the lungs, they are said to float upward.
-The kidneys are the anchor to hold and strengthen the lungs.
-This formula is also beneficial for patients suffering from back pain.
+Jin Gui Shen Qi Wan is a phenomenal formula, also hundreds of years old, that boosts or warms the kidney yang, the partner to kidney yin, to maintain warmth and temperature regulation and moisture balance in your body.
+This formula works on asthma with great success and is also beneficial for patients suffering from back pain.

-In this hectic life when every day can seem overwhelming and we are bogged down by fears of not doing enough and not being enough, it is essential to maintain your kidney health.
-Inside of your amazing body there lies an incredible amount of strength and stability that will get you through the scariest and darkest situations, you just have to relax, rejuvenate and give gratitude for these vital organs.
+In this hectic life when every day can seem overwhelming and we are mired in fears of inadequacy or inability, it is essential to maintain your kidney health.
+Inside your amazing body lies a reserve of strength and stability to guide you through the scariest and darkest situations.
+Just relax, rejuvenate and give gratitude for the vital kidneys

 Previous